Top 5 Free Ways to Transfer Google Drive to Another Account

 CBackup is a free online cloud service that allows you to transfer files between multiple accounts or different clouds and manage all the cloud storage accounts that you have.
 With it, you can not only transfer files from one Google Drive to another quickly and easily in one interface but also transfer Google Drive to OneDrive, Dropbox and other cloud drives.

-What’s more, the authorization system of this service is based on OAuth which enables third-party applications to access cloud accounts without username and password and ensures your account’s security.
+What’s more, the authorization system of this service is based on OAuth system which enables third-party applications to access cloud accounts without username and password and ensures your account’s security.
 So, you can follow the step-by-step tutorial below to transfer Google Drive files to another account safely.

 Step 2.
 Click My Storage > Add Clouds, select Google Drive and click Add, then sign in to your Google Drive account, and allow CBackup to access your Google Drive files, and modify the settings for the Google Drive on CBackup.
 Repeat the process to add another Google Drive account.